stackbit/jamstackthemes/content/theme/garth.md

   - SCSS
 date: 2019-11-01
 github_branch: master
+description: "🥁 A really basic theme for Jekyll"
 ---

 🥁 A really basic theme for Jekyll, using the official Jekyll theme implementation.